AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 ### Flagging a person : `flag`

-Flags the specified person from the address book.
+Flags the specified person from the address book for quick identification.

 Format: `flag INDEX`